youssefmetwalli/TA-Report-App/report/README.md

 ### Week 2
 We made the project baclklog by breaking down all the features every user needs in the application sysytem.

+### Week 3
+We created the class diagram, user-diagram, and project phaselog

+### Week 4
+We defined the user interface, and described the user-diagram